Studies Show Bilingual Speakers Have Superior “Attentional Control”

 If you’d like to pursue a foreign language and don’t know where to start, Business Insider gives a list of five of the best languages to learn.
 The list states that Chinese is the most spoken language in the world.

 On top of the myriad of resources available to those wanting to speak another language, there are also more practical steps one can take to make sure the experience is fruitful.
-Babel, among others, has produced a list of suggestions.
+Babbel, among others, has produced a list of suggestions.

 Maybe the most important aspect is asking yourself why you’re learning the language in the first place.
 Having a solid idea of what language you wish to learn and why will help you keep your resolve throughout the learning process.